-Thus in any case $P(C_p\times H)$ does not have a cycle of length $\geq 6$.
+Thus, $\mathcal{P}(C_p\times H)$ does not contain an induced cycle of length $\geq 6$.
 A similar argument runs for cycles of length 4.
-Hence $P(C_{p}\times H)$ is a chordal graph. \end{proof} By using a similar argument one can prove the following result: \begin{lemma} Let $H$ be an EPPO group in which every non-identity element is of prime order.
-Then the group $C_{p^{\alpha}}\times H$, $\alpha\geq1$ formulates chordal power graph. \end{lemma} \begin{lemma} Let $G$ be a group and $H$ be a normal subgroup of $G$.
-Then $H$ is a maximal normal subgroup of $G$ if and only if $G/H$ is simple. \end{lemma}
+Hence $\mathcal{P}(C_{p}\times H)$ is a chordal graph. \end{proof} By using a similar argument, one can prove the following result: \begin{lemma} Let $H$ be a finite group in which every non-identity element has prime order.
+Then $\mathcal{P}(C_{p^{\alpha}}\times H)$ is power-chordal. \end{lemma}

-\begin{proof} Let $H$ be a maximal normal subgroup of $G$.\\ If possible let $G/H$ is not simple so it has a non-trivial normal subgroup say $K/H$.
-As $K/H$ is normal subgroup it implies $H$ is a normal subgroup of $K$ and $K$ is normal subgroup of $G$ but as $H$ is maximal so either $K=H$ or $K=G$; i.e $K/H$ is either $\{H\}$ or $G/H$ which contradicts that $K/H$ is non-trivial.
-Therefore $G/H$ is simple.\\ Conversely let $G/H$ is simple.
-Now suppose $H$ is not maximal then there exists a normal subgroup, say $A$, of $G$ containing $H$.
-Hence $G/H$ contains a normal subgroup $A/H$, contradicting $G/H$ to be simple.
-Thus, $H$ is a maximal normal subgroup of $G$. \end{proof}